-FULL TEXT: Press Conference by Prime Minister KISHIDA Fumio Following the Japan-Australia-India-U.S. (Quad) Leaders' Meeting (Prime Minister of Japan and His Cabinet)
+FULL TEXT: Press Conference by Prime Minister KISHIDA Fumio Following the Japan-Australia-India-U.S. (Quad) Leaders' Meeting (Prime Minister's Office of Japan)

 The four countries have been promoting practical cooperation in various fields to realize a Free and Open Indo-Pacific and concurred on the importance of making positive contributions to the region.